Popular Posts

 Basically, the DONEE can access the bank account of the DONOR if is not a joint account or the joint account is not with the DONEE.

-DONOR "savings" can be used for the welfare of the DONOR without a scenario that
+In that way, the DONOR "savings" can be used for the welfare of the DONOR without a scenario that

-DONOR but cannot be used because no one can access the money in the bank account
+a) there is money from the DONOR but cannot be used because no one can access the money in the bank account

-DONOR pass away so the "Will" can take place and money can be accessed from the bank account.
+b) family members hope the DONOR pass away so the "Will" can take place and money can be accessed from the bank account.
 (Very sad if this happens!)

 For the above, LPA Form 1 should suffice.